jpvetterli/crnickl-mongodb/README.md

 Distribution
 ------------

-The distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-This is the first
+The distribution consists of three archives

-version:
+	crnickl-mongodb-x.y.z.jar

-	crnickl-mongodb-1.0.0.jar
+	crnickl-mongodb-x.y.z-javadoc.jar
-	crnickl-mongodb-1.0.0-javadoc.jar
+	crnickl-mongodb-x.y.z-sources.jar

-	crnickl-mongodb-1.0.0-sources.jar
+with compiled classes, HTML documentation, and sources.
+The version number `x.y.z` follows the maven convention.
+The distribution also includes .asc files with detached cryptographic signatures.

 For Maven users
 ---------------

 The software is available from the <a href="http://repo.maven.apache.org/maven2/ch/agent/crnickl-mongodb/">Maven central repository</a>.
-To use version x.y.z, insert the following dependency into your `pom.xml` file:
+To use version `x.y.z`, insert the following dependency into your `pom.xml` file:

     <dependency>